athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

                "--main"         "nike.test-runner-headless"]}}}
 ```

 That's it.
 We are ready to run our headless browser testing setup.
-Try it out by running `clj -A:test-headless` in your terminal.
+Try it out by running `clj -M:test-headless` in your terminal.

 If it all worked you should see something like this: